gene-git/blog/git-keys/README.rst

 as the key owners email ID and it is therefore quite reasonable that this approach offers a higher degree of initial trust.

-Both gpg and sequioa support dowloading the key directly via WKD.
+Both gpg and sequoia support dowloading the key directly via WKD.
 However we have found that tools built on gnutls, like gpg, can sometimes fail to correctly handshake with more modern, high security websites.
 We provide a simple work around for this case.